top of page

 Preparation

-Medically prescribed topicals and active ingredients.
-It's recommended to avoid retinoids and medically prescribed topicals for acne or wrinkles for 4 weeks prior and not to apply for 4 weeks after.
+It's recommended to avoid retinoids and medically prescribed topicals for 4 weeks prior and not to apply for 4 weeks after.
 Retinoids thin the skin because their goal is to increase cell turnover in the skin, resulting in fragile skin.

 I have worked on skin with retinoid users who were dishonest about discontinuation, and it affected their healed result.
 I can tell if someone uses retinoids because their skin breaks as soon as the needle touches it, creating tears and not absorbing the ink.
 Some people apply it, and it migrates to areas close to the brow, which causes skin breakage and poor healed results.
-It's not worth it!
+Why would you set yourself up for a poor healed result?

 Lasers, peels, fillers, micro-needling and botox